tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ### WiFi Link

 The WiFi Link firmware is an ESP8266 arduino sketch developed by Arduino.org in Arduino IDE using Arduino esp8266 core.
-It is developed for the Arduino Star Otto, Arduino Primo and Uno WiFi and is compatible with Uno WiFi Developer Edition.
+It was developed for the Arduino Star Otto, Arduino Primo and is compatible with Uno WiFi Developer Edition.

 Sketch OTA upload is in WiFi Link firmware for now implemented only in the 'ota' branch.